-Using the Only authenticated users can join setting will prevent guests who do not have an Ohio State Zoom account from entering the meeting, including some users from the College of Food, Agriculture and Environmental Sciences and Fisher College of Business, users from Central Ohio Technical College, and some international students.
+Using the Only authenticated users can join setting will prevent guests who do not have an Ohio State Zoom account from entering the meeting, including some users from the College of Food, Agriculture and Environmental Sciences, Fisher College of Business, and some international students.

 If your meeting includes non-university participants, you can use other strategies to control who can attend.

 - Authentication Exception: Zoom's Authentication Exception allows you to invite specific non-university guests to your secure meetings.
 Each guest that is invited as an Authentication Exception will receive a unique link permitting them access to the meeting.